Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 My first glance at Vortex’s Race 3 had me wondering, is this keyboard going to be worthy of replacing the 60% keyboards sitting on my desk.
 Sitting atop my desk was my daily driver the Pok3r RGB and a recently constructed GH60.
 In the box was no sheet nor plastic cover, so when I opened the box the Race 3 came into full view.

 In front of my eyes was a DSA Granite set housed in a CNC, anodized, aluminium case.
 Just like unboxing the Pok3r RGB, the first thing to note was the heft and sturdiness of the keyboard in front of me.
-The case was a solid piece of metal, machined to feel nice, looks great, and ensures the keyboard will stay in position on the desk.
-Screw in feet were included if I wanted to increase the angle that the keyboard sits at.
+The case was a solid piece of metal, machined to feel nice, looks great and ensures the keyboard will stay in position on the desk.
+Screw-in feet were included if I wanted to increase the angle that the keyboard sits at.
 This was fine and they also had small rubber feet to sit inside.

 On the underside of the aluminium case is where Vortex’s metal plate sits.
 Generally with the Vortex logo, model number, serial number, and the iconic “Enjoy your Feeling” slogan.
-My unit simply said “ENGINEERING SAMPLE” accompanied with the Vortex logo.
+My unit simply said “ENGINEERING SAMPLE” accompanied by the Vortex logo.
 This will change once this keyboard is released to the public.

 Normally I gravitate to 60% keyboards due to their smaller, compact size, while still retaining close to full functionality.
-This is a 75% keyboard, very similar to an 80% keyboard (TKL – tenkeyless), this format tends to lack a numpad and on rare occasions certain keys from the navigation cluster.
+This is a 75% keyboard, very similar to an 80% keyboard (TKL – tenkeyless), this format tends to lack a Numpad and on rare occasions certain keys from the navigation cluster.
 Vortex’s Race 3 keyboard is one of those rare occasions.

 Instead of the full navigation cluster, keys such as Print Screen, Scroll Lock, and Pause are all hidden under an Fn key combination.
-To access these keys F10-F12 need to be pressed while holding the Fn key.
+To access these keys F10-F12 needs to be pressed while holding the Fn key.
 Similarly goes for the media keys set to F1-F6 and a few other shortcuts available.

 Another inclusion is the quick toggle of QWERTY to Colemak or Dvorak typing layouts.
 This is performed with a similar Fn key combination using Home, PgUp, and PgDn.
 These typing layouts make more sense with a uniform key profile and the DSA set included with the Race 3 caters to this perfectly.

-Getting up close to the Race 3, I could see the DSA keycaps had a texture to them.
+Getting up close to Race 3, I could see the DSA keycaps had a texture to them.
 Pressing a few keys confirmed that these were indeed PBT keycaps, with blue side printed secondary features.

 The included DSA keycaps resembled that of DSA Granite.
 So, I had to inspect Vortex’s version.
-The colouring was added to these keys via dye-sublimation (a process where ink is heated into a gas and sinks into the pores of the desired material).
+The coloring was added to these keys via dye-sublimation (a process where ink is heated into gas and sinks into the pores of the desired material).
 Lettering and symbols were all clearly defined, with some keys a little misaligned or some placement inconsistencies.
 From afar the keyset looked ok, however, some odd irregularities did stick out.

 I grabbed a keycap puller to inspect the Cherry MX Blues housed underneath the keycaps.
-It’s shame one wasn’t included, especially for the colourful mods that look like pieces of Lego.
+It’s shame one wasn’t included, especially for the colorful mods that look like pieces of Lego.
 The Cherry MX switches were clear just like my Pok3r RGB’s.
 Yes!
-To me this indicated that this is an RGB keyboard.
+To me, this indicated that this is an RGB keyboard.
 I immediately wanted to test out this theory and also see what it felt like to type on.

-Once connected I typed up a few words into notepad before finally feeling as though my fingers had adjusted to the uniform DSA profile keycaps.
+Once connected I typed up a few words into a notepad before finally feeling as though my fingers had adjusted to the uniform DSA profile keycaps.
 This was to ensure that I was familiar with the keyboard before attempting a speed test.

 PBT keycaps really enhance my touch typing, especially for a keyboard that I’d just received.
 I typed no more than roughly 100 words on it before performing a speed test.
-I managed to hit 92 WPM which I was happy with, however, it should be said that DSA profile is a little different to OEM and Cherry profile keysets.
+I managed to hit 92 WPM which I was happy with, however, it should be said that the DSA profile is a little different from OEM and Cherry profile keysets.

 When a new keyboard is added to my collection, my girlfriend types on them and will mention how she feels about the typing experience.
 Her typing speed wasn’t as fast nor as accurate to usual.
 That’s because DSA has a smaller surface area when compared to Cherry or OEM profile.